V1rgul/dotfiles/files/.oh-my-zsh/custom/themes/powerlevel9k/README.md

 * **Python Segments:**
     * `virtualenv` - Your Python [VirtualEnv](https://virtualenv.pypa.io/en/latest/).
     * [`anaconda`](#anaconda) - Your active [Anaconda](https://www.continuum.io/why-anaconda) environment.
+    * `pyenv` - Your active python version as reported by the first word of [`pyenv version`](https://github.com/yyuu/pyenv).
+Note that the segment is not displayed if that word is _system_ i.e. the segment is inactive if you are using system python.
 * **Ruby Segments:**
     * [`chruby`](#chruby) - Ruby environment information using `chruby` (if one is active).
     * [`rbenv`](#rbenv) - Ruby environment information using `rbenv` (if one is active).
     * [`rspec_stats`](#rspec_stats) - Show a ratio of test classes vs code classes for RSpec.
 * **Rust Segments:**
     * `rust_version` - Display the current rust version and [logo](https://www.rust-lang.org/logos/rust-logo-blk.svg).
+* **Swift Segments:**
+    * `swift_version` - Show the version number of the installed Swift.

 **Cloud Segments:**
 * **AWS Segments:**